dnxbjyj/pasteex-mode/README.md

 - After you make a screenshot to clipboard, or copy a PNG image file to clipboard, then just press `C-c i` shortcut, and the file link or path will be inserted to your buffer immediately, the screenshot image file is saved to `./img/` directory by default.

 # Tips
-- Only support Windows platform, because PasteEx only support Windows now.
+- Only support Windows, because PasteEx only support Windows now.
-- That's all, enjoy it ;)
+- That's all, enjoy it :)